Yinglai/itugitExecersise/README.md

 assignment instruction

-this is the changes from otherChange directory
+this is the changes from otherChange directory.......